Top Off The Beaten Path Travel Destinations That Will Steal Your Heart!

 Wherever you go in this Southeast Asian country, you will be greeted by an ever-present energy as well as the simple pleasures of traveling – pleasures that include treks through pine forests or cruises on old river steamer boats down the Ayeyarwady River.
 Keep this destination first and foremost on your bucket list.

 Krakow, another must-see city, is known for its iconic Wawel Castle, a fourteenth-century structure that takes you back to another time and place.
 Indeed, you will know that you have made the right travel decision when you visit Rynek Glowny and experience the Renaissance trading site known as Cloth Hall.

 Other points of interest include the Tatra Mountains and the cities of Gdansk and Zakopane.
-Zakopane itself is a resort town which is located at the foothills of the Tatra Mountains.
+Zakopane itself is a resort town that is located at the foothills of the Tatra Mountains.
 Skiers and hikers enjoy this storybook destination, which is known for its charming wooden chalets.

-You cannot help but love Kiev when you walk the cobblestone Andriyivskyy Descent, which serves as the link between upper and lower Kiev.
+You cannot help but love Kyiv when you walk the cobblestone Andriyivskyy Descent, which serves as the link between upper and lower Kyiv.
 The incline is not hard to spot as it begins at the baroque and stately building of St. Andrew’s church.

 The country is defined by medieval towns and memorable churches and castles.
 Of special note is Bran Castle, which is associated with the legend of Dracula.

 A landlocked country, Ethiopia is located in the Horn of Africa or HOA.
 The HOA, which is a peninsula, is located in Northeast Africa.
-Countries that border Ethiopia include Eritrea, Djibouti, Somalia, Sudan and South Sudan, and Kenya.
+Countries that border Ethiopia include Eritrea, Djibouti, Somalia, Sudan, South Sudan, and Kenya.
 The country does not have an official language, but its working language is Amharic.

 Some of the points of interest in this underrated travel destination include the Orno National Park, the Blue Nile Falls, and Lake Tana.
 The capital of Addis Ababa is located in the highland area that is adjacent to the Great Rift Valley.
 Above the city is Mount Entoto, which offers panoramic views from its eucalyptus-covered slopes.